woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

 - `block.json`: Provides metadata and configurations for the block.
 - `block.js`: Manages the block's state and user interactions.
 - `frontend.js`: Registers the checkout block component for the frontend.
-- `shipping-workshop-blocks-integration.php`: Integrates the checkout block within WooCommerce.
-- `shipping-workshop-extend-store-endpoint.php`: Extends the Store API for the block's functionality.

 Refer to [this tutorial](https://developer.woocommerce.com/2023/08/07/extending-the-woocommerce-checkout-block-to-add-custom-shipping-options/) for an example of adding a custom shipping option to the checkout block.

-### 2. Add a custom field to the Checkout Block
+### 2. Add a new field block to the Checkout Block

-To add your custom field to the Checkout Block you will need to add the following entries to the `block.json` file of your block:
+To add a field block to the Checkout Block you will need to add the following entries to the `block.json` file of your block:

 ```json
 "parent": [ "woocommerce/checkout-shipping-methods-block" ],